usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Revolving Star : Archive & Practice 002_, by Cities Aviv
 - _Goodness_, by feeo
+- _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
 - _Aeropsia_, by Steve Hauschildt
-- _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
-- _Electric Chair_, by Cities Aviv

 </details>